ricoderks/CPM_rstudio/README.md

-This image is based on **rocker/hadleyverse**.
+This image is based on **rocker/verse**.
 I want to add some extra packages for me to work with.

-A docker container based on rocker/hadleyverse with packages used within the CPM group.
-The extra package which are added are :
+A docker container based on rocker/verse with packages used within the CPM group.
+The extra packages which are added are :

 * xcms
 * CAMERA